Eschatology 101 | End Times Bible Prophecy As Jesus Taught It

 - •• The goal, the object of our prayers, is that we live in such a way that the Lord allows the believers alive in the end times to “escape all that is about to happen.”

-- • Conclusion: we will be wise not to focus too much on end times prophecy and signs.
-Our energies will be better expended in efforts to live godly, faith-filled, Christ-centered lives, and thereby to be ready when Jesus comes.
+- • Conclusion: we will be wise not to focus overly much on eschatological signs and prophecies, nor on the antichrist and the final tribulation.
+Are we living in the end times?
+I can't say with any certainty.
+But I can say that our energies will be best expended in efforts to live godly, faith-filled, Christ-centered lives, and thereby to be ready when Jesus does come the second time.

-If you are looking for a more detailed bible study of the end times, I highly recommend bible teacher Elton McMillan's free lessons on the Bride of Christ.
+If you are looking for an excellent, more detailed study of the end times, I highly recommend Bible teacher Elton McMillan's free lessons at The End Times Explained Step by Step.